 The water heater is now ready for normal operation.
-To keep your water heater working safely and efficiently and extend its life, perform maintenance according to the schedule on page 26.
+To keep your water heater working safely and efficiently and extend its life, perform maintenance according to the schedule on page 29.

 Turn the electric power on at the circuit breaker panel, or fuse box.
 Power to the water heater will allow the water heater to run a system diagnostic.
-This typically takes a few minutes.
-Once complete, proceed to the Operations section of this manual.

-NOTICE: If the system diagnostic yields any codes, reference the diagnostic codes section in this manual.
+This typically takes eight minutes.
+Once complete proceed to the next step.
+NOTE: If the system diagnostic yields any codes, reference the diagnostic codes section in this manual.
+Adjust the thermostat to the desired temperature setting, and the operating mode, as described under "Adjusting the User Interface Module / Operational Modes" section.